Dre Campbell Farm

 21 Natural Ways to Get Rid of Cockroaches

 It can be very frustrating to find cockroaches inside your home.
-You may find them in your kitchen, bathroom, and other areas.
-Roaches also give off a musty odor.
+They may be in your kitchen, bathroom, or other areas.
+Roaches also give off an unpleasant odor.

-These common pests can be difficult to get rid of.
-However, there are many home remedies and natural methods that can help control them.
+These common pests can be challenging to get rid of.
+However, many home remedies and natural methods can help control them.

 Here’s how to get rid of cockroaches naturally: